-In connection with the acquisition of Assembléon, the Company recorded deferred tax liabilities relating to the acquired intangible assets, which is partially offset by the net amount of acquired net operating losses is comprised of net operating losses less the tax reserves and valuation allowance.
+In connection with the acquisition of Assembléon, the Company recorded deferred tax liabilities relating to the acquired intangible assets, which is partially offset by the net amount of acquired net operating losses.
+The net amount of acquired net operating losses is comprised of net operating losses less the tax reserves and valuation allowance.
 The Company has recorded long-term income tax payable due to uncertain tax positions with respect to certain Assembléon entities.